StaymanHou/problem_solving_algorithm/3_identify_problem.md

 # Check Domain Knowledge

-## Do I understand the problem?
+## Do I understand the problem itself?

+e.g. Need to have some idea about Double Entry Bookkeeping before talking about building a bookkeeping system.

-## Do I understand the current situation?
+## Do I understand the current situation, context, background?

+e.g. Biz vs Tech.
+(Except for cutting-edge tech driven biz).
+Need to launch something quickly vs build it properly. e.g. AliCloud.

+Also refer to Yitang PM.

 ## Do I know the building blocks potentially required for a solution?

+Often time we can't properly define a problem without introducing a certain level of implication in the form of solutions.
+Think of this as finger pointing to the moon.

 # Acquire Domain Knowledge

 ## I know that I know

+easy peasy lemon squeezy

 ## I don't know that I know

+still somewhat ok until you need to teach someone else

 ## I know that I don't know